vrajani/tech-questions/docs/general.md

 * What is normalization ?
 Explain all types .

 1) What is Hashmap ? how it implemented ?
 2) What is arraylist ?
-Difference between array and arraylist ?
+Difference between practical.array and arraylist ?
 3) What is difference between int and Integer in java?
 4) Difference between Hashtable and Hashmap ?

-Difference between finally final and finalize
-What are functional interfaces
-Why Carfax?
 When do you use Denormalization?
-What need to be included in try catch to make sure finally is not executed Difference between throw and throws
-What are the different interfaces in collection framework Normalization, joins, unions hadoop
+What need to be included in try catch to make sure finally is not executed What are the different interfaces in collection framework Normalization, joins, unions hadoop
-What is polymorphism?
 Why do we use till 3NF only?
 How do you deal with failure?
-What is MVC and have you worked on any projects that utilize MVC? fizzbuzz
+What is MVC and have you worked on any projects that utilize MVC?
 What is OOD?
 What is private, public and protected?
 Basic java questions.